 If you've been watching this year's Tour de France, you've probably spotted some new eyewear.
 The Tour de France is a hotbed of new tech, and even with its new position in the calendar, 2020 is no different.
-Whether it's yet another colourway for Peter Sagan, diamond-encrusted specs for Alexander Kristoff or the seemingly upside-down frames of Marc Hirschi's sunglasses, the race for the best cycling sunglasses is hotting up.
+Whether it's yet another colourway for Peter Sagan, diamond-encrusted specs for Alexander Kristoff or the seemingly upside-down frames of Marc Hirschi's sunglasses, the race for the best cycling glasses is hotting up.

 With the launch of new options from 100%, Koo, Scicon, and a host of new colourways from Oakley, we've decided to round up some of the biggest names from this year's race and overview their choice of eyewear.
 Then rather than just leave you salivating at spendy sunnies, we've even given you an idea on where to buy them, so that you too can look pro - even if like us, you go slow.

 Of course, most professional cyclists have sponsorship responsibilities via their team.
 Ineos Grenadiers are sponsored by Oakley and Jumbo-Visma by Agu, for example, but within the constraints of the brand, riders will ultimately have a choice of model it's, for this reason, you'll often see Geraint Thomas (who's not at this race, of course) wearing the old-school style Oakley Racing Jackets next to Egan Bernal's ultra-modern-looking Oakley Sutro.

 So without further ado, let's dive in to who's wearing what.

 A sunglasses roundup wouldn't be complete without Peter Sagan's inclusion.
 Luckily though, we're not going to point you in the direction of his podium antics sporting skiing goggles – thank heavens that never caught on!